Saturation of the compression of two interacting magnetic flux tubes evidenced in the laboratory: Methods

-We observe that, with the plasma parameters used in the experiment, since the dimensionless Reynolds (Re), magnetic Reynolds (ReM), and Peclet (Pe) numbers are much larger than unity , the plasma flows are well approximated by the ideal MHD framework.
-Thus, the advective transport of momentum, magnetic field, and thermal energy dominates are dominant over diffusive transport.
+We observe in Table~\ref{tab:my-table} that, with the plasma parameters used in the experiment, the dimensionless Reynolds ($R_e$), magnetic Reynolds ($R_m$), and Peclet ($P_e$) numbers are much larger than unity.
+Thus, the plasma flows are well approximated by the ideal MHD framework.
+Consequently, the advective transport of momentum, magnetic field, and thermal energy are dominant over diffusive transport.
 To mimic the ablation process, we use a heat operator pumping electron pressure in the near surface region of the targets, and a particle creation operator that sustains the constant solid target density which is equal to $n_0$.
 The ions have, as in the experiment, charge number 19 and mass number 64.
 These two operators create and sustain an axial electron density gradient and a radial electron temperature gradient.
 As a result, toroidal Biermann-battery magnetic fields are continuously produced and transported to the interaction region, where the ion flows are pressing the parallel fields against each other.
-The magnitude of the heat operator is adjusted to obtain the desired temperature for both ions and electrons ($T^{e,i}_{spot}$ = 1$T_{0}$, which is $\sim$300 eV for the reference magnetic field $B_0$= 400 T and density $n_0$= $1.3\times 10^{21}$ cm$^{-3}$, as inferred from the experimental measurements).
+The magnitude of the heat operator is adjusted to obtain the desired temperature for both ions and electrons ($T^{e,i}_{spot}$ = 1$T_{0}$, which is $\sim$170 eV for the reference magnetic field $B_0$= 300 T and density $n_0$= $1.3\times 10^{21}$ cm$^{-3}$, as inferred from the experimental measurements).
+With these parameters, we have $\Omega_0^{-1} = 0.117$ ns and $d_0 = 11.
+6 \mu$m.
 The FWHM of the heated area is 8$d_0$ ($\sim 90\mu m$).
 The distance between the focal spot centers is set to 18$d_0$ ($\sim 200\mu m$) and the $\alpha$ parameter is varied.
 The ion-ion collisions are taken into account with the binary collision model of Ref.~\cite{takizuka1977}.
 Figure~\ref{fig:iicolls} shows the difference that can be observed in the simulations in the magnetic field transport for the cases without (a) and with (b) ion-ion collisions.
 We see that the collisions help to stabilize the magnetic sheet and allow for additional magnetic field advection along the sheet.